-The first time I assembled a Warhammer miniature I absolutely wrecked that poor thing.
+The first time I build miniatures for Warhammer I absolutely wrecked those poor minis.
 At the time I did not know, and I could not see that I had ruined it – but I had!

 Affiliate link disclosure

 Age of Miniatures is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.